 Sound reasonable and fair enough?
 Let’s continue to the article.

 We consider the Wandering Jew Houseplant care quite easy to maintain.
-In fact, once you meet the soil and watering needs, they grow and flourish for years to come.
+Once you meet the soil and watering needs, they grow and flourish for years.

 When considering this plant, note that it is not a single type of plant but rather the name given to a few different plants in the genus Tradescantia.
 Although they need similar care, you might find the visual differences interesting.